SixArm/unix-shell-script-kit/README.md

-# SixArm Unix shell functions
+# SixArm.com → Unix → shell functions

 SixArm is a consulting group that creates software and systens.